 Your blog images and text should be hosted at the same place.
 Images shouldn’t be hosted on other platforms like free image hosting sites.
 How well the images blend with the textual content matters as well.

 Like the ‘ALT’ text, captions can be added to an image.
-Caption is an image description to identify the image.
+The caption is an image description to identify the image.
 Usually, people add image credits in the captions space, but ideally, use it for what is it – describing the image.

 If 1997 seem too distant, here’s some data from KISSmetrics from 2012 that says “Captions under images are read on average 300% more than the body copy itself, so not using them, or not using them correctly, means missing out on an opportunity to engage a huge number of potential readers”.

 Thus, we can understand the importance of captions.
-Don’t add captions just for SEO purpose only; keep the user in mind as well.
+Don’t add captions just for SEO purposes only; keep the user in mind as well.